Pet Care Advice

 All cats need vaccinations to keep them safe – these can be divided into core and non core vaccinations.
 For core vaccinations, even indoor cat’s need to be suitably protected against the disease.
 As always, ask your vet for advice-we’ve always found that they’re happy to help.
 Check out https://icatcare.org/advice/vaccinating-your-cat for more information

-If traveling to the vets is problematic, such as your cat gets very stressed traveling in the car, some vets, for a fee, will attend your home to administer the vaccinations – it’s always worth having a chat with them.
+If traveling to the vets is problematic, such as your cat gets very stressed travelling in the car, some vets, for a fee, will attend your home to administer the vaccinations – it’s always worth having a chat with them.

 A well fitting harness is important for dogs.
 Whatever harness you choose ideally it should have adjustable straps that go underneath the dog so you don’t have to lift up their legs to place the harness on – this can chafe underneath their legs and be very uncomfortable for them.

-Dogs have very sensitive necks, physiologically they are virtually identical to human necks with the trachea, thyroid land and oesophaegous in the same place.
+Dogs have very sensitive necks, physiologically they are virtually identical to human necks with the trachea, thyroid land and oesophagus in the same place.
 (Beverley Courtney, Change for your Growly Dog) Obviously, because of this pulling on the collar can be associated with a host of neck problems.
 If a dog lunges forward at another dog and you pull back their collar – this will hurt.
 They may then associate the pain with the sight of the dog – meaning seeing other dogs results in bad things – the opposite of what you wanted!

 Games are fun, they help engage your dog, so help with distractions in the environment (hello other dogs, birds, cars and people!), they also help with bonding with your dog.
 They are good for mental stimulation too, games such as find it which involves chucking treats or kibble on to the long grass for your dog to hunt out with their nose engage the brain.